-Joval is designed to enable simple, flexible and lightweight deployments along two complementary models: host-based and agentless.
+Joval is designed to enable simple, flexible and lightweight deployments along several complementary models: host-based, agentless and offline.
 There are no databases or server infrastructure components to install and deploy, as Joval has been designed to integrate with existing enterprise reporting and automation systems.

 In the host-based deployment model, a small Joval software library must be resident on each endpoint that will be scanned.
 An existing enterprise-grade deployment and orchestration system is used to distribute this library, as well as the relevant security benchmarks and vulnerability definitions, to each participating endpoint system.
 The orchestration system is also leveraged to kick of scans, and to collect scan results for cataloging in a central result store.
 Joval implements the scan logic, and provides both complete standards-based result information and lightweight result transformations, suitable for processing by the central result store.

-In agentless deployments, a Joval web application (called a sensor) is deployed into one or more Java application server containers.
-The sensors are capable of performing credentialed scans over the network — even wide-area networks — and can accommodate complex network topologies including SOCKS and HTTP proxies, and multi-hop SSH gateways.
-Working in concert with one or more sensors, a Joval utility library can be used to generate result transformations suitable for processing by a central result store.
+In agentless deployments, a Joval-enabled application (called a sensor) is deployed to one or more hosts with network connectivity required to scan the target environment.
+Sensors are capable of performing both credentialed and non-credentialed scans over the network — even wide-area networks — and can accommodate complex network topologies including SOCKS and HTTP proxies, and multi-hop SSH gateways.
+Joval sensors can also be used to generate result transformations suitable for processing by a central result store.

-Since both models are equally integration-friendly, it is simple to implement them simultaneously in a hybrid deployment model.
+Since all three deployment models are equally integration-friendly, it is simple to implement them simultaneously in a hybrid deployment model.
 This is common in host-based deployments where it is also necessary to scan network infrastructure components, on which software cannot be deployed.

-Both the Joval Enterprise and SDK products support the same deployment options.
+Both the Joval Enterprise and Joval SDK products support all three deployment options.

 Since there is no database infrastructure required, Joval scalability is limited only by the number of sensors that can be deployed.
 Originally designed to make it possible to manage an entire datacenter from a single appliance, Joval sensors have been demonstrated to perform over 3000 STIG benchmark scans per hour from commodity hardware.
 This represents a marked improvement over traditional client-server datacenter management software suites, which frequently require a specialized hardware investment to approach similar levels of scalability.